JujuAdams/Scribble/latest/setting-up.md

 ## How do I import Scribble Deluxe into my game?

 GameMaker allows you to import assets, including scripts and shaders, directly into your project via the "Local Package" system.
 From the [Releases](https://github.com/JujuAdams/scribble/releases) tab for this repo, download the .yymp file for the latest version.
-In the GMS2 IDE, load up your project and click on "Tools" on the main window toolbar.
+In the GM IDE, load up your project and click on "Tools" on the main window toolbar.
 Select "Import Local Package" from the drop-down menu then import all scripts and shaders from the Scribble package.

 ## How do I set up Scribble Deluxe?